-compile (thread, fast_math=False)
+compile (thread, fast_math=False, compiler_options=None, keep=False)

 Compiles the computation with the given Thread object and returns a ComputationCallable object.
-If fast_math is enabled, the compilation of all kernels is performed using the compiler options for fast and imprecise mathematical functions.
+If fast_math is enabled, the compilation of all kernels is performed using the compiler options for fast and imprecise mathematical functions. compiler_options can be used to pass a list of strings as arguments to the backend compiler.
+If keep is True, the generated kernels and binaries will be preserved in temporary directories.

-'''

 connect (comp_connector, trf, tr_connector, tr_from_comp)

-'''